PIPro

 When should I wean from using a PIPro?
 When the patient has full extension or has plateaued at an acceptable angle, have the patient slowly reduce their daytime wear time (or number of nights a week).
 Like all PIP contractures, some patients will require months of maintenance extension splinting.

-Can my patients purchase them directly?
+Can my patients purchase PIPros directly?
 Yes, the PIPro, the PIPro Soft-Fit, and the optional night straps are all available for direct purchase.
 If your clinic does not maintain orthosis inventory, the best option is to purchase the Therapist Sizing Kit which includes Patient Ordering Cards.
 On the cards, you can mark the size and version for the patient to purchase directly and there is a QR code on each card for your patient’s convenience to get them to the Angular Ortho Shop website page.
 We do not recommend using a PIPro if you are not under the care of a therapist or physician who will direct proper sizing, check for skin integrity, and determine suitability of the PIPro for the problem with the digit.

 Can I return/exchange a PIPro?
 If a PIPro arrives damaged or defective, simply email us at contactus@angularortho.com.
 We will work with you to send you a new one right away and email you a shipping label to return the defective orthosis so that we can inspect it and continue to improve quality.
 We will credit you the cost of the replacement upon return of the damaged/defective item.
 As a soft-good that absorbs skin oils, lotions, etc. we do not offer size exchanges so that every PIPro delivered is brand new and unworn.